Trimethoprim Side Effects UK: Common, Serious and Long-term Risks Explained

 Precautions and Drug Interactions

-- Warfarin — trimethoprim may enhance anticoagulant effect; INR monitoring required
+- Warfarin — trimethoprim enhances anticoagulant effect; INR monitoring required

 - Methotrexate — combined folate inhibition can increase methotrexate toxicity significantly

-- Cyclosporine — potential for reduced efficacy of cyclosporine
+- Cyclosporine — potential for reduced cyclosporine efficacy

 - Pyrimethamine — combined use further depletes folate; avoid unless directed

-Before starting trimethoprim, discuss with your prescriber if you are pregnant or breastfeeding, have kidney or liver problems, have a folate deficiency, are at risk of high potassium levels (the elderly, those on certain medications), or have porphyria.
+- Before starting trimethoprim, inform your prescriber if you are pregnant or breastfeeding, have kidney or liver problems, have a folate deficiency, are at risk of high potassium levels (elderly, or on potassium-raising medications), or have porphyria

 Long-Term Side Effects of Trimethoprim

-Trimethoprim is typically prescribed for short courses (7 days for UTIs).
-However, if prescribed for longer periods (for example, for acne or recurrent UTI prevention), additional monitoring may be needed for:
+Trimethoprim is typically prescribed for short 7-day courses for UTIs.
+If prescribed for longer periods (recurrent UTI prophylaxis or acne), additional monitoring may be needed for:

 - Bone marrow suppression — reduced blood cell production

-- Folate deficiency — trimethoprim’s mechanism can deplete folate over time
+- Folate deficiency — trimethoprim’s mechanism can deplete folate over time; folic acid supplementation may be recommended

 - Peripheral neuropathy — numbness, tingling, or pain in hands and feet (rare)